Stellantis: History

+In 2022, Stellantis established the electric vehicle battery joint ventures NextStar Energy with LG Energy Solution in Canada and StarPlus Energy with Samsung SDI in the US.
+NextStar was dissolved in February 2026.

 Stellantis also faced legal and regulatory scrutiny.
 In May 2022, the company pleaded guilty to criminal charges and paid $300 million to settle a U.S. Department of Justice investigation into diesel emissions fraud affecting over 100,000 vehicles.

 The company continued expanding its mobility and autonomous technology portfolio, acquiring carsharing platform Share Now in July 2022 and autonomous driving startup aiMotive in November 2022.

 In October 2023, Stellantis acquired a 20% stake in Chinese EV manufacturer Leapmotor for €1.5 billion, forming a joint venture, Leapmotor International, to handle global sales and production outside China.

 The company announced a €3 billion (US$3.2 billion) share buyback in 2024.

 Under the leadership of Tavares, Stellantis faced mounting criticism over its cost-cutting strategy, declining sales, and strained relationships with key stakeholders.
 Tavares implemented aggressive restructuring measures, including workforce reductions and tight control over product development, which some analysts blamed for delays in new model launches and weakening brand performance, particularly in North America.
 U.S. dealers expressed concern about rising inventories and brand mismanagement, while the United Auto Workers criticized the company over job cuts and halted investment plans.
 Stellantis reported a 70% drop in net profit in 2024, with global shipments and U.S. market share declining significantly.
 Amid internal friction with the board and worsening financial performance, Tavares resigned in December 2024, two years before his contract was set to expire.

 On 28 May 2025, the board unanimously appointed Antonio Filosa, a longtime executive who had led Stellantis operations in North and South America, as CEO, effective 23 June 2025.
 Filosa is expected to place renewed emphasis on the North American market.

+In May 2026, the company announced it will manufacture Peugeot and Jeep vehicles in China following a deal with Dongfeng Motor Corporation.
+In July 2026, within the framework of the Dieselgate scandal, the British courts rejected the accusations against five manufacturers, including Peugeot-Citroën, finding in their favor.

+In August 2026, Stellantis returned to operating profit in the first half of 2026, but profitability per car still remains quite low.